 Tree & Shrub Care Guides

 We hope you find this information useful.
-Please note that the trees listed are not for sale - we do not sell trees.
-We simply provide this information to help our visitors make good choices in caring for their trees.
+Please note that the trees listed are not for sale—we do not sell trees.
+Our goal is to provide helpful information so you can make the best choices in caring for your trees.

 The apple tree (Malus domestica) is a deciduous fruit tree known for its delicious and versatile fruits.
 It is a member of the Rosaceae family.